istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 Ambient is currently in [alpha status](/docs/releases/feature-stages/#feature-phase-definitions).

 Please **do not run ambient in production** and be sure to thoroughly review the [feature phase definitions](/docs/releases/feature-stages/#feature-phase-definitions) before use.
-In particular, there are already known performance, stability, and security issues in the alpha release.
+In particular, there are known performance, stability, and security issues in the `alpha` release.
-There are also planned breaking changes, including those that will prevent upgrades.
+There are also planned breaking changes, including some that will prevent upgrades.
-These are all limitations that will be addressed before graduation to "beta".
+These are all limitations that will be addressed before graduation to `beta`.
 {{< /warning >}}

-This guide lets you quickly evaluate Istio ambient service mesh.
+This guide lets you quickly evaluate Istio {{< gloss "ambient" >}}ambient service mesh{{< /gloss >}}.
 These steps require you to have a {{< gloss >}}cluster{{< /gloss >}} running a [supported version](/docs/releases/supported-releases#support-status-of-istio-releases) of Kubernetes ({{< supported_kubernetes_versions >}}).
 You can use any supported platform, for example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or